NFL suspends 3 players indefinitely, fourth gets 6 games for violating gambling policy

 Washington Commanders defensive end Shaka Toney also received an indefinite suspension in April for betting on NFL games, and in 2022 the NFL gave then-Atlanta Falcons receiver Calvin Ridley a season-long suspension for betting.
 He was reinstated in March and now plays for Jacksonville.

 Losing Rodgers is a big blow to a Colts secondary already under reconstruction.
-The fourth-year player from UMass was expected to add a veteran voice in a young position room.
+He was projected to be a starter this season, his fourth in the NFL, and the former UMass star was expected to add a veteran voice in a young position room.

 The loss of Petit-Frere even for six games hurts the Titans.
 He was the only starter returning from last year’s starting offensive line at the same position.